1. Do you only work with children who have special educational needs?

 All qualification certificates can be viewed on request.

 Ideally, yes.
-The key concept of Kickstart Learning with Kerry is the combination of exercise with learning.
-Some students detest exercise, but then it's down to me to try and find a form of exercise that will motivate and engage that student.
-If you have a particular reason for not wanting to include exercise, then please contact me to discuss this further.
+The key concept of Kickstart Learning is the combination of exercise with learning.
+Some children detest exercise, but then it's down to me to try and find a form of exercise that will motivate and engage that child.

-The sessions are aimed at children from ages 6 to 14 (Year 1 to Year 9).
-I do occasionally work with children younger than this depending on their specific needs and I have worked with young people into their early 20s at times.
-Please get in contact if your child is younger than 6 or older than 14 as I'd need to discuss your requirements first to see if I thought it would be the best person to work with your child.
+The sessions are aimed at children from ages 7 to 13 (Year 2 to Year 8).
+I do occasionally work with children younger than this depending on their specific needs and I have worked with young people up to the age of 21.
+Please get in contact if your child is younger than 7 or older than 13 as I'd need to discuss your requirements first to see if I thought I would be the best person to work with your child.

-Each student is different and so each session is different also.
-I always have a plan for a session, but I respond to the student's needs as they arise.
+Each child is different and so each session is different also.
+I always have a plan for a session, but I respond to the child's needs as they arise.

 I tend to start each session with a quick chat about how their week has been.
 This enables me to find out how the child is feeling and what frame of mind they are in.
 The session will probably develop differently depending on the child's mood as this will affect their levels of concentration, attitude and motivation.
-Occasionally, if a student comes to the session in a really foul mood or really upset, I might abandon what I had planned and instead work on helping the child to feel more calm and in control of their emotions.
-I would always communicate this to parents after a session, but like I say, it would only happen in exceptional circumstances.
+Occasionally, if a child comes to the session in a really bad mood or really upset, I might abandon what I had planned and instead work on helping the child to feel more calm and in control of their emotions.
+I would always communicate this to parents after a session, but it only happens in exceptional circumstances.

-Each student's attention span is different and so I would use this to dictate when we switch activities or do some physical exercise.
-Some students will need frequent changes to keep them focused and engaged whereas other students will be happy to work for an extended period of time and just break once for a workout.
+Each child's attention span is different and so I would use this to dictate when we switch activities or do some physical exercise.
+Some children will need frequent changes to keep them focused and engaged whereas other children will be happy to work for an extended period of time and just break once for a workout.

-Conditions such as ASD, ADHD and dyslexia have been proven to have a genetic link so it is highly likely that your child won't be the only member of the family to be experiencing such difficulties.
+Conditions such as ASD, ADHD and dyslexia have been proven to have a genetic link so it is highly likely that your child won't be the only member of the family experiencing such difficulties.
 In fact, many parents only seek a diagnosis themselves after their child has been diagnosed and they recognise the traits in themselves also.
-I only work with children and young people currently, but I am able to offer advice and guidance for any parents who need it.
+I only work with children, but I am able to offer advice and guidance for any parents who need it.
 I can also put you in touch with professionals like myself who work more with adults.

 I am very open to suggestions and requests.
 If I can effectively accommodate a suggestion or request then I will and if I don't think it would be feasible or appropriate then I will explain why not.

 Yes, this is possible, but it would depend entirely on what we were going to be focusing on in the sessions.
-It is usually more important for the children to be a similar ability rather than a similar age.
+It is usually more important for the children to be a similar academic ability or emotional level rather than a similar age.
 Please get in touch to discuss this further.